- Tumours (benign and cancerous)

 Location: Nipples and breasts (male and female).

-Treatment: Surgical excision of tumour as well as any affected lymph nodes (if the tumour is malignant).
+Treatment: Surgical excision of the tumour as well as any affected lymph nodes (if the tumour is malignant).
 Chemotherapy may be necessary if the malignant tumour can’t be removed, or was only partially removed.

 Location: Head, neck, and body.

 Treatment: Surgical excision of the tumour.
 Chemotherapy may also be necessary.

 Symptoms: Pigmented or non-pigmented solid growths seen most often in middle-aged to senior cats.